-The poppy is a powerful and iconic symbol of remembrance in England, but did you know that the French have an equivalent, ‘Le Bleuet de France’, their own poignant reminder of the First World War?
+The poppy is a powerful and iconic symbol of remembrance in the UK, but did you know that the French have an equivalent, ‘Le Bleuet de France’, their own poignant reminder of the First World War?

 In ‘flowerspeak’, the ‘Bleuet’ or cornflower symbolises delicacy and innocence.
 It used to grow abundantly in France, and, like the poppy, was often the only sign of life, and colour amidst the mud and desolation of WW1 .
 It was also used to describe fresh, young soldiers of WW1, whose bright blue uniforms initially stood out in sharp contrast to the grey and muddy misery of the trenches.

 Les poilus, as the French soldiers were known, suffered terribly.
 Survivors trailed home maimed, mutilated and mentally traumatised.
 Seeing the importance of keeping these poor souls active, French nurses Suzanne Lenhardt, and Charlotte Malleterre , started up ‘Le Bleuet de France’, a workshop where ex soldiers created cornflower blue lapel badges from blue tissue paper to sell to the public.
 The initiative spread slowly around France.

 In 1928, French President Gaston Doumergue publicly gave his support to the Bleuet, and in 1935, the sale of the Bleuets on Remembrance Day finally became official throughout France.

 The symbolic poppy is well known in France, mainly thanks to British footballers and celebs who are spotted wearing them throughout November.
 Le Bleuet however is unknown internationally and little known amongst the younger French generation.